Omar-Seba/Hrflowai-interview/README.md

 ### `serve -s build`

 Starts a static server to serve the contents of the `build` directory.
-This command launches a web server and makes your production build accessible through a URL, typically `http://localhost:5000`.
+This command launches a web server and makes your production build accessible through a URL.
 Use this command to locally test the production build of your application.

 ### `pnpm test`